UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 Another disadvantage of built_value is that it (as well as OverReact) uses *code generation* (on compiling, first some extra code is generated that implement many of the features), and there are so many built_value and OverReact classes that the compilation time for the project, at the time of this writing, is 10-15 seconds minimum, and often more like 30-60 seconds, depending on your system.
 So although Dart's dartdevc incremental compiler is nice in allowing you to make one change to code, save it, and have dartdevc (run through `webdev serve` when developing locally) re-run and show the changed code in the browser (after a browser refresh), it does take a bit of time.

-### Model-View-Update architecture of scadnano
+### unidirectional data flow architecture of scadnano
 The high-level overview of the way we use the React, Redux, and built libraries is as follows.
 Graphical user interfaces (GUIs) with lots of user interaction are notoriously difficult to reason about.
 It's very easy to write a small GUI application with a couple of buttons and a couple of text fields, and to convince yourself that scaling it up to a large application will be as straightforward as scaling up a large non-GUI program.
 But it's not, for a variety of reasons.
 It's a bit difficult to describe in one sentence why, but anyone who has written a large GUI application, without some sort of guiding principle beyond "just write more code to make it work" will know exactly what is meant by this.

 One idea that has developed recently gives a powerful conceptual framework for implementing GUIs in a way that is more robust to bugs than previous approaches.
-It's not always given a name, but when it is, it is known alternately as [The Elm Architecture](https://guide.elm-lang.org/architecture/) or [Model-View-Update](https://thomasbandt.com/model-view-update).
+It's not always given a name, but when it is, it is known alternately as [The Elm Architecture](https://guide.elm-lang.org/architecture/) or [Model-View-Update](https://thomasbandt.com/model-view-update), or [unidirectional data flow](https://redux.js.org/basics/data-flow).
 React and Redux together give an implementation of this idea, though they use slightly different terminology: Redux uses "state" to refer to what others would call "model", and it uses the term "reducer" for code that implements the "update" in Elm and Model-View-Update.

 Confusingly, React has its own notion of "state", which is separate from the Redux notion of state.
 Below, all references to "state" refer to the Redux idea.

 The basic idea is that the entire application can be thought of as consisting of three parts:

+1. **State**, all the information needed for the application.

+2. **View**, a function that takes the state as input and produces HTML code (i.e., a view that the user can see on the screen) as output.

+3. **Update**, a function that modifies the state.

+The idea of *unidirectional data flow* is that information flow goes like this:

+state &rarr; view &rarr; update &rarr; state

+and never in the reverse direction.
+In other words, view is a function of the state (i.e., the state directly influences the view, but nothing in the view every directly influences the state), user interaction with the view (and some other asynchronous events such as files loading) cause an update (but update code never modifies the view directly), and updating alters the state (which is in turn what triggers the view to be re-rendered).

+We get into more detail below.

 1. **State:**
     This is a single immutable Dart object that contains (nearly) all the information needed by the application in order to run.
 Because it should be immutable, we encode the state (and all of its constituent objects) using the built_value and built_collection libraries.